Snow Skin Mooncake (冰皮月饼)-matcha cream filling

 Pro-tip

-• Use gloves to prevent dough from sticking to your hands and also protect you from the heat.
-You need to work the dough when it’s slightly hot.
-Then it needs to be cooled before wrapping matcha cream filling.
+- Use gloves to prevent dough from sticking to your hands and also protect you from the heat.
+You need to work the dough when it’s slightly warm.
+It will cool down as you work.

 Snow Skin Mooncake (冰皮月饼)-Matcha cream filling